-Hashtags offer a way for board admins as well as board followers to quickly organize and search for content within boards that they follow.
+Hashtag offer a way for board admins as well as board followers to quickly organize and search for content within boards.

 To utilize this feature - when posting content, simply precede the words wished to be tagged with a "#".
 Upon completing the word it will turn purple, indicating that it has been successfully saved as a hashtag.
-While typing a word, existing hashtags will appear at the bottom of the content window. ( seen below ) Users can either finish completing the word or, to autocomplete, can select from the hashtagged words that appear in the drop-down window.
+In the feed, clicking on a hashtag will show only Pins that include the given hashtag either in the Pin content or in the Comments.

 "How do hashtags differ from topics?"